 An alternative, optional quantification route is to use emission factors derived from previous measurements performed on site or on other sites with similar operating conditions, though only if a representative dataset, based on similar sources, is available.
-In this case, measurement-based emission factors can be used, such as, in line with OGMP level 4, in place of measurements, engineering calculations or generic emission factors.
+In this case, measurement-based emission factors can be used, such as in line with OGMP Level 4, in place of measurements, engineering calculations or generic emission factors.
 Generally, events or equipment with similar characteristics - referred to as 'like systems' - can be considered representative.
 Variations around some characteristics are acceptable if they do not significantly affect the volume of methane emissions.

-Since emissions are rarely consistent over time, source-level quantification should be updated regularly, and particularly in the case of newly identified sources, modifications of site design and operations, or changes in materiality, operating conditions, or characteristics of existing sources.
+Since emissions are rarely consistent over time, source level quantification should be updated regularly, and particularly in the case of newly identified sources, modifications of site design and operations, or changes in materiality, operating conditions, or characteristics of existing sources.

-2.4 Tree 3 - Site-level quantification
+2.4 Tree 3 - Measurement based emissions quantification - site/ group of equipment

-This section guides the selection and deployment of technologies for site-level quantification.
-For OGMP 2.0, site-level quantification is defined as emissions measurement at the scale of the site and is independent of site measurements at source level.
-This definition is in line with the one considered in OGMP 2.015.
-Other definitions for site-level quantification have also been presented as part of other guidelines or standards, such as GTI Veritas.
-The decision tree below is applicable for site-level measurements following the OGMP 2.0 definition, as well as for sites as defined by GTI which focuses on site level measurements for a spatially distinct set of equipment.
-The tree does not have the exact structure of a decision tree since what it presents should be considered simultaneously rather than sequentially.
-The tree is complementary to the technology filtering tool, highlighting constraints to consider when selecting appropriate site-level
+This section guides the selection and deployment of technologies for site level quantification.
+For the purpose of this report, site level quantification is defined as emissions measurement at the scale of the site and is independent of site measurements at source level.
+This definition is in line with the one considered in OGMP 2.0.
+Other definitions for site level quantification have also been presented as part of other guidelines or standards, such as GTI Veritas which defines site level measurements as "Methane measurements taken at spatial scales greater than the component or equipment scale, capable of detecting and/or quantifying emissions without the knowledge of a source level inventory."
+Tree 3 is also applicable for measurements of a group of equipment (also definable as a functional element), which may be defined as spatially separable areas related to different identified processes.
+The decision tree below is applicable for site level measurements following the OGMP 2.0 definition, as well as for sites as defined by GTI Veritas which focuses on site level measurements for a spatially distinct set of equipment.
+The tree does not follow the exact structure of a decision tree since what it presents should be considered simultaneously rather than sequentially.
+The tree is complementary to the technology filtering tool, highlighting constraints to consider when selecting appropriate site level quantification technologies in the technology filtering tool (see Section 1).